DmitryLitvintsev/enstore2cta/docs/enstore_schema.rst

 ----------

 Each file copy in Enstore is uniquely identified by a BFID  -  bit file id, which is a string obtained by adding a three letter `brand` (which is the same for all files in a given Enstore instance), the Unix epoch, multiplied by 100000 and a counter which is reserved to resolve collisions.
-BFID is generated in the code base and is iserted into ``file`` table where it has unique contraint.
+BFID is generated in the code base and is inserted into ``file`` table where it has unique constraint.
 If insert fails, the counter is incremented and the record insertion is tried again.
 And so on until it succeeds.

 .. code-block:: python

     bfid = "CDMS" + str(time.time()*100000)

-Each file record contains PNFSID (dCache inode identifier) that ties it back to the front end storage system; adler32 checksum; a reference to the file package for small files in SFA (Small File Aggregation) equal BFID of the package or ``null`` for `direct` files; file size; original file name;  UID/GID of user who creted the file; tape location and a ``deleted`` flag that indicates whether or not the file has been removed from namespace.
+Each file record contains PNFSID (dCache inode identifier) that ties it back to the front end storage system; adler32 checksum; a reference to the file package for small files in SFA (Small File Aggregation) equal BFID of the package or ``null`` for `direct` files; file size; original file name;  UID/GID of user who created the file; tape location and a ``deleted`` flag that indicates whether or not the file has been removed from namespace.

 Volume table